Photo: Unknown (prototype asset) / project prototype

 Price: ¥15,000–40,000/night (~€92–245) | Location: Asakusa

-Ryokan Asakusa Shigetsu is the most accessible traditional ryokan for non-Japanese speakers in Tokyo — the traditional futon sleeping, the yukata kimonos, the small but genuine traditional baths, and the English-speaking staff who assist first-time ryokan guests with the etiquette.
-The most practical gateway to the ryokan experience in central Tokyo.
+Ryokan Asakusa Shigetsu is the most accessible traditional ryokan for non-Japanese speakers in Tokyo — traditional futon sleeping, yukata kimonos, small but genuine traditional baths, and English-speaking staff who help first-time ryokan guests navigate the etiquette.
+It’s a practical gateway to the ryokan experience in central Tokyo.

 Budget Excellence